AWikia/Level/README.md

     - Bluberries
     - Three Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face)
   - ZWJ (See [here](#private-use-area-characters) for character support)
+  - Component Glyphs (51 currently)
+    - Those glyphs are used for properly constructing the COLR font, but they can be used as stationary characters if needed by the user.
+All of them reside in Plane 15
-- 216 different COLR glyphs (Of which 201 are Unicode and 15 are ZWJ) , which consist of:
+- 284 different COLR glyphs (Of which 216 are Unicode, 17 are ZWJ and 51 are in SPUA-A) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign